andrewJYjang/donkey/docs/guide/build_hardware.md

 In a pinch, the Latrax prerunner also works, with the existing adapters and plastics.
 LaTrax Prerunner [link](https://www.amazon.com/Traxxas-LaTrax-Electric-Prerunner-Control/dp/B07B3PQTRD)

-Here is a [video](https://youtu.be/UucnCmCAGTI) overview of the different cars and how to assemble them.
+here is a [video](https://youtu.be/UucnCmCAGTI) overview of the different cars and how to assemble them.

 In addition there are 3 more cars supported under the "Donkey Pro" name.
 These are 1/10 scale cars which means that they are bigger, perform a little better and are slightly more expensive.
 They can be found here:
 *  HobbyKing Trooper (not pro version) [found here](https://hobbyking.com/en_us/turnigy-trooper-sct-4x4-1-10-brushless-short-course-truck-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=9928905034)
 *  HobbyKing Mission-D [found here](https://hobbyking.com/en_us/1-10-hobbykingr-mission-d-4wd-gtr-drift-car-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=337569952)
 *  Tamaya TT01 or Clone - found worldwide but usually has to be built as a kits.
 The other two cars are ready to be donkified, this one, however is harder to assemble.